Suzuki Splash Common Problems and Solutions

 Problem:

 Have you noticed that the DPF (Diesel Particulate Filter) warning light has appeared on the dashboard?
-If so, this is caused by the DPF becoming blocked up.
-Any car fitted with a DPF is not suited to being used for only short journeys , as this does not allow the DPF to get hot enough, in order to burn off the harmful particles.
+If so, this is caused by the DPF becoming blocked.
+Any car fitted with a DPF is not suitable for only short journeys, as this prevents the DPF from reaching high enough temperatures to burn off the harmful particles.

 Solution:

-To remove the warning light from the dashboard, you will need to take the car out onto an open road and drive it in 3rd or 4th gear at speeds of 50-60mph, for about 15-20 minutes.
-This will allow the DPF to get hot enough, allowing it to burn off these particles.
-This should turn off the DPF warning light on the dashboard.
+To remove the warning light from the dashboard, take the car onto an open road and drive in 3rd or 4th gear at 50-60mph for about 15-20 minutes.
+This helps the DPF to heat up enough to burn off these particles.
+Once done, the DPF warning light should turn off.

 Difficulty level